 The JIS X 8341-3 standard does not adopt W3C’S WCAG guidelines but has similar success criteria as WCAG 2.0.
 However, it is not legally binding.

 Germany – (Equal Opportunity Act and BITV 2.0)

-The Government of Germany moves towards a barrier-free country for 9.4% of its population individuals living with some form of disabilities with its two accessibility laws:
+The Government of Germany moves toward a barrier-free country for 9.4% of its population of individuals living with some form of disabilities with its two accessibility laws: